-More so, Ataturk reached other soldiers, villagers, artisans and common people.
+More so, Ataturk reached other soldiers, villagers, artisans and ordinary people.

-Ataturk was able to convince his followers and his close friends to support him in achieving his objectives.
+Ataturk convinced his followers and his close friends to support him in achieving his objectives.

-He could create hope, confidence, and courage so that his followers could fight with him although some opposed his ideas.
+He could create hope, confidence, and courage so his followers could fight alongside him, even if some opposed his ideas.

 Ataturk convinced people that culture and civilisation were synonymous.

-Gokalp believed that there was a distinction between culture, which he thought was born out of religion, and civilisation, which he felt was a product of a global universal science.
+Gokalp believed there was a distinction between culture, which he thought was born out of religion, and civilisation, which he felt was a product of global universal science.

-Mustafa Kemal insisted that his friends should modernise their lavatories and that the servers be trained modernly.
+Mustafa insisted that his friends modernise their lavatories and that the servers be trained modernly.
 He derived his assertive nature from his mother and military school.

 Ataturk believed that acquiring knowledge was the main recipe for survival.

 His past influenced his thinking.
-He invested a lot in knowledge, and it is because he had to remedy the shortage of skills and information in his country at the time.
+He invested a lot in knowledge to remedy the shortage of skills and information in his country at the time.

-He valued civilisation a great deal and the only way Turkey could survive its process was through acquiring knowledge.
+He valued civilisation greatly, and the only way Turkey could survive its process was through acquiring knowledge.

-Ataturk could acquire merchants and professionals who were able to run the republic as it found its way to modernisation.
+He could acquire merchants and professionals who could run the Republic as it reached modernisation.

-He also believed that civilisation would drive away what he referred as a “dark cloud of general ignorance.”
+He also believed that civilisation would drive away what he called a “dark cloud of general ignorance.”

 Ataturk believed in change.

-He changed the Arabic alphabet to Latin in Turkey.
-This forced the people of Turkey to learn a new language.
+He changed the Arabic alphabet to Latin in Turkey, which forced the people of Turkey to learn a new language.

-He also declared that Turkey was a state separate from the Muslim religion; He closed Islamic institutes, allowed alcohol and granted prayer to be in the Turkish language instead of Arabic.
+He also declared that Turkey was a state separate from the Muslim religion.
+He closed Islamic institutes, allowed alcohol and granted prayer in Turkish instead of Arabic.

-In addition, he allowed women to wear dresses or jeans and access education, which was not allowed prior to his leadership.
+Also, he allowed women to wear dresses or jeans and access education, which was not allowed before his leadership.

-Ataturk’s steady nature is seen from his endless energy in his career.
+One could observe Ataturk’s steady nature through the endless energy he committed to his career.

-As a result, Ataturk served successfully in every chain of command, operation and defensive battle assigned to him.
+As a result, he served successfully in every chain of command, operation and defensive battle assigned to him.